ComradDoge/DogeEU4/README.md

 [h1] Changes 24/09/2020 [/h1]

 - Minor fixes and nerfs to estates
-- Additional Advisors due to IDV, in process of nerfing them/cleaning them
+- Additional Advisors due to IDV
 - Added a chinese lost colony on the west coast
 - Added some localisation to policies
 - Crown Land modifiers tweaked
 - Buildings have state maintenance cost
-- Added animal mercenaries (very specific provinces)
-- Added animal sprite packs that you can use for custom nations
 - Scandianvia formable requires tech 10 instead of tech 20
 - Nomad non-plains penalty is back to 0.25 from 0.10
 - Some terrain costs increased by 5%
+- Mil Tech now has an ahead of tech bonus
+- Added Road buildings
+- Changes to the province macro builder
+- Latent goods now also show the good modifiers in the macro builder
+- State maintenance (its per province) added to some buildings, mostly manufactories

+- Added animal mercenaries (very specific provinces)
+- Added animal sprite packs that you can use for custom nations

 [h2] Things that are broken [/h2]